Why Does Life Stage Nutrition Matter?

 This stage sets the foundation for lifelong health.

 The first year of life is one of the most nutritionally demanding periods for puppies and kittens.
-They require not only more calories, but the right balance of protein, fats, vitamins, and minerals to support how their bodies are developing.
-Because everything is happening so quickly, even small imbalances can influence growth and have lasting effects.
+They need more calories, and the right balance of nutrients to support rapid growth and development.
+Because everything is happening so quickly, even small imbalances can affect growth and have lasting effects.
 Diets formulated for growth are designed to support this process and help keep development on track.
-Look for an AAFCO statement confirming the food is complete and balanced for growth.
+Puppies and kittens typically stay on these diets until they’ve reached their full size - around 10 - 12 months for most cats and small to medium dogs, and closer to 12–18 months (sometimes up to 24) for large and giant breed dogs.
+Not sure how to tell if a food actually meets those needs?
+Our Pet Nutrition 101 guide breaks down what to look for on labels, including AFFCO statements and ingredient lists!

 Puppies grow quickly, but healthy development depends on steady and controlled growth, not just maximum growth.
 That means building strong bones, developing muscle, and growing at a pace their body can actually keep up with.
-To support that process, puppies require higher levels of key nutrients.
+To support that process, puppies need higher levels of key nutrients.
 Protein provides the building blocks for muscle and tissue, while fats supply the energy puppies need for daily activity and development.
-They also need more calories relative to their size, but overfeeding doesn’t improve growth and can lead to excess weight and added stress on developing bones and joints.
+They also require more calories relative to their size, but more isn’t always better.
+Overfeeding can lead to excess weight and added stress on developing bones and joints.
 This is especially important for large and giant breed puppies, where too many calories or imbalanced minerals can contribute to abnormal bone growth and increase the risk of orthopedic issues later in life.
 Because puppies have smaller stomachs but high energy needs, they typically do best with multiple meals throughout the day.
 Feeding a diet formulated for growth helps ensure nutrients are properly balanced without the need for additional supplementation.
-In fact, adding supplements like calcium or vitamins without guidance can disrupt that balance and may be harmful during development.
+In fact, adding things like calcium or vitamins without guidance can disrupt that balance and may actually be harmful during development.

 Adult Maintenance Nutrition